chimera-linux/cports/README.md

 #### Bootstrap process - stage 1

-Once a stage 0 `masterdir` is available, this stage will proceed.
-It will generate a `masterdir-stage1` as well as `hostdir/binpkgs-stage1`.
+Once a stage 0 `bldroot` is available, this stage will proceed.
+It will generate a `bldroot-stage1` as well as `hostdir/binpkgs-stage1`.

-This `masterdir` is fairly close to the actual final container, but may still contain leftovers caused by the toolchain used to build it being "dirty".
+This build root is fairly close to the actual final container, but may still contain leftovers caused by the toolchain used to build it being "dirty".
 That is why everything needs to be rebuilt once again.

 #### Bootstrap process - stage 2

-Once a stage 1 `masterdir` is available, this stage is built.
-It is built in exactly the same way as stage 1, except it will create a `masterdir` and its repository will be stored in `hostdir/binpkgs`.
+Once a `bldroot-stage1` is available, this stage is built.
+It is built in exactly the same way as stage 1, except it will create a `bldroot` and its repository will be stored in `hostdir/binpkgs`.

-After the whole process is done, you will have three `masterdirs`, as well as three repositories.
+After the whole process is done, you will have three build roots, as well as three repositories.
 You can discard the first two stages if you want.
 They are kept around for reference.

-Keep in mind that the `masterdir` as well as `hostdir` path/name may change based on the configuration file and command line options you pass.
+Keep in mind that the build root as well as `hostdir` path/name may change based on the configuration file and command line options you pass.
 The `-stage0` and `-stage1` suffixes are appended universally though.